Euclideon/vaultclient/docs/UserGuide.md

 3. If you have access to projects on the server you will be able to click the "Projects" button in the menu and select a project to load.
 Projects are defined from the Vault Server you're connected to.

 ### 4. Settings

+> TIP: If you ever change a setting and can't recall what you've changed, you can reset _all_ settings by going to the "System" menu and selecting "Restore Default"

 ???

 ### 5. Watermark